leferrad/meli_datachallenge2019/README.md

 For more details about the work done, check the [document with notes](./docs/notes.md).

+## Summary

+- Environment handled with virtualenv
+- Code style checks with Flake8
+- Github Actions for CI
+- Preprocessing with pandas and scikit-learn
+- Text cleaning with regex and nltk words
+- Machine Learning with Keras and Tensorflow
+- Testing with pytest + pytest-bdd
+- Jupyter notebooks for analysis

 ## Project structure

       ├── README.md              <- The top-level README for developers using this project